-IIE releases second report in 10-year study on the impact of the Ford Foundation International Fellowships Program
+IIE released the second report in a 10-year study on the impact of the Ford Foundation International Fellowships Program.

-NEW YORK, March 7, 2017—The Institute of International Education (IIE) today released its second report in a groundbreaking 10-year alumni tracking study of one of the largest global fellowships in higher education, the Ford Foundation International Fellowship Program (IFP).
+NEW YORK, March 7, 2017 — The Institute of International Education (IIE) today released its second report in a groundbreaking 10-year alumni tracking study of one of the largest global fellowships in higher education, the Ford Foundation International Fellowships Program (IFP).
 The report, Social Justice Leaders in Action: IFP Impacts in Asia, provides an in-depth look at the lives and careers of IFP alumni in three Asian countries—India, Indonesia, and the Philippines—detailing the transformative impact of the IFP model not only on the individual level, but also on an organizational, community, and societal level.

 Through focus groups and interviews with 274 IFP alumni and community stakeholders, this qualitative research highlights the stories behind the numbers shared in the study’s first report, Social Justice and Sustainable Change: The Impacts of Higher Education, which was released in April 2016.
 The current report examines the different pathways IFP alumni have taken and the ways they have leveraged their skills and networks to effect change.

 “Lessons from the International Fellowships Program show that when given the opportunity, non-traditional and under-represented students can succeed in advanced studies and help create positive change in their communities,” said Hilary Pennington, Ford Foundation’s Vice President for Education, Creativity, and Free Expression.
 “By adopting a more inclusive approach to admissions and recruitment, higher education institutions can more effectively reach untapped candidates who have the potential to become global leaders.”